albertogg/albertogg.github.com/_posts/2014-03-07-heroku-scheduler-and-rails-rake-tasks.md

 tag: blog
 ---

-> tlrd; we are using the heroku scheduler with Rails and Rake to keep our dyno
+> tl;rd we are using the heroku scheduler with Rails and Rake to keep our dyno
 > awake; this will also work for any custom short periodical task.

 ## Heroku scheduler